-HANAFUSA, Norio
+HANAFUSA Norio

 Department School of Medicine(Tokyo Women's Medical University Hospital), School of Medicine

-Position Associate Professor
+Position Professor

 Article types Case report